Palo Alto Foundation Medical Group - Santa Cruz Foot and Ankle Fellowship

 Program Summary/Training Goals:

-extensive experience in the evaluation and management of an extensive variety
+to offer extensive experience in the evaluation and management of a diverse

 - The fellow learns from the practices of five

-well-trained foot and ankle surgeons within the multi-specialty group practice
+Board Certified foot and ankle surgeons within a large multispecialty

 - To fulfill this goal, our busy Santa Cruz Foot